- Address: Department of Pharmacy, University of Naples “Federico II”, Via Domenico Montesano 49, 80131 Naples, Italy

 Galdiero Research Group in Naples

-The laboratory and the office are at the Department of Pharmacy, University of Naples “Federico II”, via Mezzocannone 16, 80134 Naples, Italy (Subway: Line 1; Stop: Università).
+The laboratory and the offices are at the Department of Pharmacy, University of Naples “Federico II”, Via Domenico Montesano 49, 80131 Naples, Italy.

 A little description about Naples